Patrick Pearse: Easter Rising and death

 It was Pearse who, on behalf of the IRB shortly before Easter in 1916, issued the orders to all Volunteer units throughout the country for three days of manoeuvres beginning on Easter Sunday, which was the signal for a general uprising.
 When Eoin MacNeill, the Chief of Staff of the Volunteers, learned what was being planned without the promised arms from Germany, he countermanded the orders via newspaper, causing the IRB to issue a last-minute order to go through with the plan the following day, greatly limiting the numbers who turned out for the rising.

-When the Easter Rising eventually began on Easter Monday, 24 April 1916, it was Padraig who read the Proclamation of the Irish Republic from outside the General Post Office, the headquarters of the Rising.
+When the Easter Rising eventually began on Easter Monday, 24 April 1916, it was Pearse who read the Proclamation of the Irish Republic from outside the General Post Office, the headquarters of the Rising.
 Pearse was the person most responsible for drafting the Proclamation, and he was chosen as President of the Republic.
 After six days of fighting, heavy civilian casualties and great destruction of property, Pearse issued the order to surrender.

-Padraig and fourteen other leaders, including his brother Willie, were court-martialled and executed by firing squad.
+Pearse and fourteen other leaders, including his brother Willie, were court-martialled and executed by firing squad.
 Thomas Clarke, Thomas MacDonagh and Pearse himself were the first of the rebels to be executed, on the morning of 3 May 1916.
 Pearse was 36 years old at the time of his death.
 Roger Casement, who had tried unsuccessfully to recruit an insurgent force among Irish-born prisoners of war from the Irish Brigade in Germany, was hanged in London the following August.

-Sir John Maxwell, the General Officer commanding the British forces in Ireland, sent a telegram to H. H. Asquith, then Prime Minister, advising him not to return the bodies of the Pearse brothers to their family, saying, "Irish sentimentality will turn these graves into martyrs' shrines to which annual processions will be made, which would cause constant irritation in this country.
+Sir John Maxwell, the Commander-in-Chief, Ireland, sent a telegram to H. H. Asquith, then Prime Minister, advising him not to return the bodies of the Pearse brothers to their family, saying, "Irish sentimentality will turn these graves into martyrs' shrines to which annual processions will be made, which would cause constant irritation in this country."
 Maxwell also suppressed a letter from Pearse to his mother, and two poems dated 1 May 1916.
 He submitted copies of them also to Prime Minister Asquith, saying that some of the content was "objectionable".